theImmortalCoders/rag-2-ai/README.md

 ## Disclaimer

-This repository is no longer maitained.
+This repository is no longer maintained.
 The latest version of the project is available on [https://github.com/KN-GEST-ongit/rag-2-ai](https://github.com/KN-GEST-ongit/rag-2-ai)

 ## License